t-troebst/perfanno.nvim/README.md

 ## Future Goals

-This plugin is still under **active development** and I am working on several features and fixes:

-* Show annotations inside the telescope previewer
+* Improve (or rather add...) documentation
+* Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active telescope finder)
 * Add some kind of tree-based call graph exploration
-* Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active telescope finder)
-* Improve (or rather add...) documentation